emqx/eip/active/0033-agent-registry.md

 EMQX intercepts publications to registry topics, validates the payload, and updates the registry index.

-For newly accepted cards, EMQX persists the retained card with extension status set to `online` regardless of whether the incoming payload includes this field.
+For newly accepted cards, EMQX persists the retained card payload without injecting broker-managed status fields.
 Invalid registrations are rejected with a PUBACK reason code indicating the validation error.

 #### 3. Discovery via MQTT